Freedom-class littoral combat ship: Engine maintenance incidents

-As of November 2016, three of four active Freedom-class ships had suffered maintenance incidents involving the engines and/or associated propulsion hardware.
+As of November 2016, three of four active Freedom-class ships had suffered maintenance incidents involving the engines and associated propulsion hardware.
 Milwaukee broke down in the Atlantic Ocean in December 2015 and had to be towed back to port.
 Metallic debris was found in the filter system.
 The cause was traced to a clutch between the gas turbine and diesel engine systems, which failed to disengage as designed while switching from one propulsion system to the other.

 Fort Worth suffered a similar breakdown in the Pacific Ocean in January 2016.
 Improper procedures used aboard ship caused a set of combining gears – hardware used to transfer power to the ship's water propulsion system – to be operated with insufficient oil.
 And in July 2016, Freedom suffered a seawater leak into one of her two main diesel propulsion systems and had to return to San Diego for seawater decontamination.

 Transmission design defect

 The Freedom class has experienced severe issues with its transmission, specifically, its combining gear, a system described as "generally unreliable", yet one that needs to be engaged for reaching the speeds over 12 kn.
-After Little Rock suffered a breakdown of its combining gear early in 2020, Detroit had to limp back to port in Mayport, Florida in October 2020 from a deployment to South America after suffering another breakage of the combining gear.
+After Little Rock suffered a breakdown of its combining gear early in 2020, Detroit had to limp back to port in Mayport, Florida, in October 2020 from a deployment to South America after suffering another breakage of the combining gear.

 In January 2021, the Navy halted deliveries of Freedom-class ships due to a design flaw of the ship's combining gear.
-The Navy, Marinette and the firm that designed the combining gear, Renk AG, were working on an upgrade to address the issue.
-The Navy announced that, once the upgrade is complete, new deliveries will resume.
-The Navy predicted it would take months to implement the upgrade to ships already in active service.
+The Navy, Marinette, and the firm that designed the combining gear, Renk AG, were working on an upgrade to address the issue.
+The Navy announced that once the upgrade is complete, new deliveries will resume.
+The Navy predicted months would be needed to implement the upgrade to ships already in active service.
 Commissioning of LCS-21, Minneapolis-St. Paul was thus postponed.

 The combining gear problem was later fixed and applied to LCS-19 St. Louis and all follow-on ships.
-LCS-11, 13, 15 and 17 have all begun undergoing repair work or are scheduled to do so.
+LCS-11, 13, 15, and 17 have all begun undergoing repair work or are scheduled to do so.
 The cost for fixing the defective combining gear is estimated to be between $8 million and $10 million per ship.